 (Alphabet 4--Phonetic Rules Reference)

 ☐ Russian words are inflected far more than English words.
 To inflect a word means to change its form when fitting it into a sentence.
 In English we inflect words when we make the plural and possessive forms or choose between “I” and “me”.
 To learn Russian you must memorize charts which show how to make the various forms.
 If you do not learn to use the correct forms, you will not be understood.
 (Grammar 5--Case Charts)

 ☐ You can almost always tell whether an unfamiliar Russian word is a noun, verb, or adjective just by looking at it, often just by its ending.
 You cannot put a word into the necessary form until you have identified its part of speech.
 (Vocabulary 5--About 100 of the Most Common Russian Words)

 ☐ The word “thou” has died out of English, but the Russian equivalent is still very much alive.
 Complex social rules determine when you should address someone as “you” and when he is “thou”.
-(Grammar 3--Ты verses Вы)
+(Usage 1--Ты verses Вы)

 ☐ There is seldom a one-to-one correspondence between English and Russian words.
 You must learn the range of meaning of each Russian word and when it is appropriate to use it.
 If you make the mistake of assuming that each Russian word always means the some thing as a particular English word, you will frequently use them in ways which make no sense.
-(Grammar 8--Odd English, Vocabulary 7--Words Easily Confused, Phrasebook 6--Shackles of English)
+(Grammar 4--Odd English, Usage 2--Shackles of English, Usage 3--Translating the Word "For")

 ☐ Verbs of motion are words such as “go”, “come”, “walk”, and “fly”.
 (Vocabulary 11--Verbs of Motion)